jfcode101/frontend-mentor-challenges/clipboard-landing-page/README.md

 ### The challenge

 I had a lot of fun working on this project!
-The only challenge was to figure out how the spaces, widths, and heights since I didn't have the original design measurements, but overall I try to make it look as close as to it as I possibly could.
+The only challenge was to figure out the real white spaces, widths, and heights since I didn't have the original design measurements, but overall I try to make it look as close as to it as I possibly could.

 ### Screenshot